Mohammed Moghadasian Award

 - both the applicant and his/her supervisor must be current members in good standing with the CNS at the time of submission to be eligible.

 A committee, appointed by the CNS President and Awards Chair, will make the selection for the recipient of the Mohammed Moghadasian Award.
-The Award will be presented at the virtual 2021 CNS Annual Conference.
-The award package consists of a monetary award, and framed certificate or plaque. * NOTE: Due to the continued effect of COVID-19, the CNS 2021 Annual Conference will take place virtually.
-Details on format, including how award presentations and lectures will occur will be determined in the coming weeks.
-Please watch for updates.
+The Award will be presented at the CNS Annual Conference.
+The award package consists of a monetary award, and a framed certificate or plaque.
+Please see the conference program for details on award presentations and lectures.

 Previous Award Winners